What is the #1 question that most often gets overlooked?

 What makes continuous improvement work?

 For the majority of businesses, continuous improvement doesn’t have to be a complex, expensive and time-consuming undertaking such as more extensive programs – e.g., Six Sigma, Lean, TQM.
-However, for a continuous improvement program to work, it does require:
+However, for any continuous improvement program to work, it does require:

 - Leadership commitment.